 Peter W. Marty has piloted interfaith dialogue events, been active in anti-hate group efforts, and served on different ecumenical ministry boards.
-In the Evangelical Lutheran Church in America, he has served as chair of the Senior Pastors’ Conference.
-On the St. Paul church campus, he teaches an annual January-term course for seminarians preparing for the pastorate.
-He also leads a pastoral residency program funded by the Lilly Endowment Inc. This program, designed for fostering pastoral excellence, is the only such program in the country situated in a Lutheran Church setting.
+On the St. Paul church campus he leads a pastoral residency program funded, in part, by the Lilly Endowment Inc. This program, designed for fostering pastoral excellence, is the only such program in the country situated in a Lutheran Church setting.

 He is the recipient of two honorary doctorates.
 Peter is married to Susan and they have two adult children.